 Pauline Louis-Magiste, MSNEd, APRN, RN

-As I take my oath tonight to start this new journey as the 16th elected president of HANA of Florida, a position that the members entrusted me with to continue the legacy of the visionaries who saw a dire need to serve the community.
+As I start this new journey as the 16th elected president of HANA of Florida, a position that the members entrusted me with to continue the legacy of the visionaries who saw a dire need to serve the community.
 Their compassion to serve their brothers and sisters in the community is a great reflection of the foundation of the nursing profession.
 I am and will forever be grateful and pray that along with the help and support of the executive board, members, and advisors; we can continue to carry the torch that they ignited 35 years ago.
 I want to thank our outgoing President Marsha Eloi for her tireless leadership for the past two years.
 I will continue the robust initiatives she has implemented during her tenure as President.
 I am also grateful to Guerna Blot who recruited me to be a member of this great organization.

 As a nonprofit 501(c) 3 organization volunteer organization, every dollar that is donated to the organization is used to continue the work that we do and all the expenses of maintaining the organization.
 Building a sustainable relationship and partnership with various organizations locally and abroad is imperative to the mission and vision of this amazing organization.